IoT-Dude/iot-dude.github.io/_posts/2022-12-09-Google-has-same-strategy-as-china-let-1000-flowers-bloom.md

 ### The way forward: "Fail fast, release often and kill early"
 "Fail fast, release often", is something I hear many say (and it seems smart to do many releases instead of one or two every year) but to have a company strategy where part of the successfull business process is to quickly kill of a product, I haven't really seen that before as a decisive method to success.
 <br>
-But of course: it is the product that have the potential to be the silver bullit in a company - not the company in itself.
+But of course: it is <b>the product</b> that have the potential to be the silver bullit in a company - not the company in itself.

 It is just so sad to see all the products that has been [axed in the name of good financial progress](https://killedbygoogle.com/)